Add assets to your video | HeyGen Academy

 If you plan to use a GIF, convert it to an MP4 before uploading it to the video editor.

-To delete assets, select them using the checkbox or the three-dot menu and choose Delete.
+To delete assets, select them using the checkbox or the three-dot menu, then choose Delete.

 Add assets to your project